 Disability Insurance

-If becoming disabled may seem unlikely, the odds may surprise you.
 Roughly 3 in 10 Americans will suffer a disability lasting 3 months or longer before the age of 65.
 Nearly 1 in 5 Americans will be disabled for one year or more during their working years.
 A Harvard study* found that over half of all personal bankruptcies and mortgage foreclosures are due to disability.
 It’s shocking that in the richest nation in the world, many people are within six weeks of personal bankruptcy.

-For many, a sudden interruption of income could have serious financial consequences, Ask yourself: would you be able to maintain your standard of living if you were too ill or injured to work for an extended length of time?
+Would you be able to maintain your standard of living if you were too ill or injured to work for an extended length of time?
 Half of all home foreclosures in the United States result from disability as do an alarming number of personal bankruptcies.
+A disabling injury or illness could lead to medical bills, modifications to your car or home, or other unforeseen needs that can be quite expensive.
 Simply put, if you have a job you likely need disability insurance.

 How Much Disability Insurance Do I Need?